House of Habsburg-Lorraine: End of the dynasty's rule in Europe

-The House of Habsburg-Lorraine today
+The dynasty today

-The current leader of the House of Habsburg-Lorraine is Karl von Habsburg, who succeeded his father Otto as head of the royal house after his father renounced the role in 2007.
-Karl is the eldest grandson of the last emperor of Austria-Hungary, Charles I.
+The current leader of the House of Habsburg-Lorraine is Karl von Habsburg, who succeeded his father Otto as head of the imperial house after his father renounced the role in 2007.
+Karl is the eldest grandson of the last emperor of Austria-Hungary, Charles I, and his heir apparent is his eldest son, Ferdinand Habsburg, an Austrian racing driver.